douglasdcm/guara/examples/prototyping/README.md

 ![alt text](image.png)

 3. Interact with the page
-4. Add more transactions ot `operation.py` file and bind them with Pyscript using the `Application` involker.
+4. Add more transactions to `operations.py` file and bind them with Pyscript using the `Application` involker.
 It is necessary to restart the server and refresh the page to apply the changes.

 # A brief explanation of the code

 > [!TIP]
 > The complete code is in `todo` folder.
-You can get and change it to to your demanad.
+You can get and change it to your demand.

 This code implements a To-Do application using Python.
 Here's a detailed breakdown of the code's functionality:
 Core Classes and Logic